isomerpages/cris-nhic/_programmes/FAQs.md

 ##### nrf central gap fund
 1. Which innovation and enterprise office (ieo) manages the submission of the national research foundation (nrf) central gap applications for the public healthcare institutions?
 > NHIC is the designated Innovation and Enterprise Office (IEO) for public hospitals, public health institutions, and National Specialty Centres.
 Please send your Central Gap related inquiries to [enquiry@nhic.cris.sg.](mailto:enquiry@nhic.cris.sg)
-3. how do i apply for the national research foundation (nrf) central gap fund?
+2. How do i apply for the national research foundation (nrf) central gap fund?
+> All Central Gap applications from the public healthcare institutions must be endorsed by NHIC.
+Please speak to the respective NHIC Cluster manager if you are interested in applying for the Central Gap Fund.

+Healthcare Cluster	NHIC Cluster Manager
+SingHealth	Dr Tan Ee Lim
+NHG	Dr Michael Ho, Dr Chuah Yon Jin
+NUHS	Dr Yeow Siang Lin

 i2adopt
 1. what does a typical deployment plan include?